JorgeCastilloPrz/AndroidLintDocs/README.md

 As you can see, custom lint rules are registered through their issues.
 In other words, you register a list of custom issues that are linked to their corresponding custom lint rules from inside.

-This is an example of one of those rules, that we declare in the `companion object` of their corresponding detector (custom rule).
-By browsing this project you'll note we always declare them in this way:
+This is an example of one of those issues that we always declare in the `companion object` of their corresponding detector class (custom rule).

 ```kotlin
 companion object {